awsdocs/amazon-cloudfront-developer-guide/doc_source/on-demand-video.md

 1. Transcode your media files into Smooth Streaming fragmented MP4 format\.

 1. Do one of the following:
-   + **If you’re using the CloudFront console:** When you create or update a web distribution, enable Smooth Streaming in one or more of the distribution’s cache behaviors\.
+   + **If you’re using the CloudFront console:** When you create or update a distribution, enable Smooth Streaming in one or more of the distribution’s cache behaviors\.
    + **If you’re using the CloudFront API:** Add the `SmoothStreaming` element to the `DistributionConfig` complex type for one or more of the distribution’s cache behaviors\.

 1. Upload the Smooth Streaming files to your origin\.